What is it?

 What does success look like?

-Success is best summarised by Chris Nunn, GAPS Oceania development support (Gold Coast 2018 Commonwealth Games):
+Chris Nunn, GAPS Oceania development support (Gold Coast 2018 Commonwealth Games):

 “What’s happening in the Pacific Islands is we’re changing people's lives; we’re changing community perception and we’re changing acceptance of disability and I don’t know what can be more powerful than that…having athletes go back proud that they've been involved in the movement, proud that they've gone to a Paralympic Games, a Commonwealth Games, a national championship, all add up and make a huge difference to the acceptance of people with a disability and people with impairments getting involved in sport.
-That's what we are looking, creating the opportunity for people to grow and develop through sport.”
+That's what we are looking to do, creating the opportunity for people to grow and develop through sport.”

 Chris was instrumental in identifying and getting Friana Kwevira to the Gold Coast 2018 Commonwealth Games.
 Friana went on to win Vanuatu’s first ever Commonwealth Games medal with a bronze in the in the F46 women's javelin throw event.